 It’s no big surprise that you get teary-eyed looking at your baby.
 How could you not get choked up over such sweetness in human form?!
-But you may be wondering why your baby seems to always be teary-eyed looking back at you.
+But you may be wondering why it always seems as though your baby is on the verge of crying.
 As you may have suspected, it isn’t for the same sappy reason your eyeballs keep leaking.
 Don’t freak out, though.
 Yes, we know; that’s easier said than done when it comes to being concerned about your precious babe.
-But seriously, you should know that eye discharge is very common in newborns.
+But seriously, you should know that eye discharge is very common in newborns and even toddlers.

-To put your mind at ease, ahead is some essential reading on what causes it, what the recommended treatment is, and when you should actually worry.
+To put your mind at ease, ahead is some essential reading on what causes watery eyes, what the recommended treatment is, and when you should actually worry.

 What is infant watery eye?

 Like most issues pertaining to baby’s health and well-being, infant watery eyes are also known by a more clinical name: epiphora.
 The word itself comes from the Greek epi meaning “upon” and pherein meaning “to bear or carry.”
 As for the meaning, epiphora is defined as a watering of the eyes due to excessive secretion of tears or to obstruction of the lacrimal passages.

 If you notice your baby has watery eyes, several reasons could be to blame.
 Let’s go over the main offenders.